aureleoules/firelink-web/README.md

 FIRELINK (web version)
-Allow you to sync web links with your phone and your PC.
+Allows you to sync web links with your phone and your PC.